-After you create the filters for querying records, you can globally update several price adjustment records on the Price Adjustment Global Revisions form, as well as change or copy existing records to create new ones.
+After you create the filters for querying records, you can globally update several price adjustment records on the Price Adjustment Global Revisions form, and change or copy existing records to create new ones.

-Customer Price Lists
+2.2.3 Customer Price Lists

 You can create and maintain customer price lists based on advanced pricing information and then forward them to customers.